 - Spend.
 (Don’t forget to check your category balances, first, of course!)

-These actions are based purely on how much income you’ve got, not the calendar month.
+These actions are based purely on how much money you’ve got, not the calendar month.
 Remember, you’re not forecasting the entire month (a common misunderstanding for new YNABers).
 You’re simply making a plan for the money that you have in your bank account, right now.

-If you’ve got those three steps nailed down, tight, you’re already doing great.
-Now, let’s take a look at a few things to expect in your budget:
+If you’ve got those three steps nailed down tight, you’re already doing great.
+Now, let’s take a look at a few things to expect in your budget.

 Same Budget, New Month

 Your YNAB budget displays the current month at the top of the screen.
 It looks like this: